fpsvogel/fpsvogel.com/src/_posts/2023-03-15-ruby-parslet-parsing-and-transformation.md

 ## Takeaways

-In the end, [my parser](https://github.com/fpsvogel/litter/blob/7f51f311aad22c02067faef68a4e42162b9baf5f/lib/litter/parsing/parser.rb) and [transformation](https://github.com/fpsvogel/litter/blob/7f51f311aad22c02067faef68a4e42162b9baf5f/lib/litter/parsing/transform.rb) are quite pleasing to the eye, and I think more maintainable than if I'd used regular expressions plus custom parsing code.
+In the end, [my parser](https://github.com/fpsvogel/litter/blob/7f51f311aad22c02067faef68a4e42162b9baf5f/lib/litter/parsing/parser.rb) and [transformation](https://github.com/fpsvogel/litter/blob/7f51f311aad22c02067faef68a4e42162b9baf5f/lib/litter/parsing/transform.rb) are definitely easier to understand than if I'd winged it and built an ad-hoc parser that (as before) doesn't separate transformation into a separate step.

 In the tests you can see [example input](https://github.com/fpsvogel/litter/blob/7f51f311aad22c02067faef68a4e42162b9baf5f/test/parse_test.rb#L22-L32) and [example output](https://github.com/fpsvogel/litter/blob/7f51f311aad22c02067faef68a4e42162b9baf5f/test/parse_test.rb#L70-L87).
 Considering how different the input and output are, the amount of code that I had to write is fairly small.